 Ronald Bruce Scott

-Ronald B. Scott, who writes under the pen name of RB Scott, is the author of two books released in late 2011 and early 2012 and has completed work on a third book, a novel entitled "The Mending" due out in 2016.
+Ronald B. Scott, who writes under the pen name of RB Scott, is the author of two books released in late 2011 and early 2012 and has completed work on a third book, a novel entitled "The Mending."